Third Party Holder Administrative Attachment (TDAS)

 • Fee payable to a public accountant (e.g. canteen bill, hospitalization fee...)

 For this purpose, the administration addresses a third-party holder, that is to say to a third party who owns money belonging to you.
-The third-party holder is most often your bank, but it can also be an individual (for example, your tenant).
+The third-party holder is most often your bank or employer, but it can also be an individual (for example, your tenant).

 FYI